 For me IT is integral to the future of the provision of professional services and it has enabled me to grow the business and provide services to customers all over the UK.

-What impact has the current pandemic on your business?
+What impact has the current pandemic had on your business?

 Whilst I have been used to working with remote systems and having a ‘remote base’ in Salisbury I had always maintained an element of in person contact, having regular meetings with my colleague Miranda Amos in Salisbury or she would come to the Isle of Wight or we would meet somewhere in the middle for regular catch ups.